-How To Stop Hating Yourself & Forgive Yourself
+How To Stop Self-Hate & Forgive Yourself

-We hear one thing over and over from people who reach out to TheHopeline: “I hate myself, and I don’t know what to do about it.”
 If you struggle with self-hatred, or the behaviors and thought patterns that tend to go with it, you can shift to a healthier mindset and begin living your life more fully.

 The Heart of the Matter

-- I can’t believe how [ugly, fat, stupid, etc.] I am
+• I can’t believe how [ugly, fat, stupid, etc.] I am

-- I am such a failure.
+• I am such a failure.
 I knew I would mess this up

-- I wish I could stop being a screw-up, but i think that’s just who I am
+• I wish I could stop being a screw-up, but I think that’s just who I am

-- Everyone thinks I’m a loser, and I get why.
+Everyone thinks I’m a loser, and I get why.

 If you’ve had these thoughts, you know what it feels like to struggle with the despair of self-loathing.
 If you want to stop hating yourself, it’s important to understand not only that these intense feelings come from a place of pain, but that the pain can be healed.